 Looking for a wide selection of tasty, locally brewed beers?
 Grain Bin Brewing Company has you covered.
 Their award-winning beers include lagers, amber ales, IPAs, and stouts – no matter your taste, you’ll find something to enjoy in their tap room.
 While you’re there, be sure to check out their impressive patio and outdoor mural.

 Mead is one of the oldest drinks known to man.
 It’s a wine made from fermented honey that even the ancient pharaohs of Egypt were known to enjoy.
 Stolen Harvest Meadery puts a Grande Prairie spin on the tradition.
 Their meadery has been producing meads that have won plenty of national and international awards such as the World Mead Challenge Mead of the Year in 2021, and a silver medal at the All Canadian Wine Championship in 2022!
+Check out their recipe blogs for inspiration.

 If delicious fruity wines are more your style, head immediately to Broken Tine Orchard close to Beaverlodge.
 The orchard was originally planted in 2011, and since then, Broken Tine has been farming haskap berries for the uniquely flavourful wines they produce.
 They also sell many other products made with the haskap berry, including haskap-flavoured ice cream.